Bulk-Boundary Correspondence for Topological Insulators with Quantized Magneto-Electric Effect: Pumping of surface Hall states

 \end{corollary}

-\proof We know that boundary spectrum consists of Landau levels in the presence of magnetic field perpendicular to the surface.
-Each Landau level carries an electron density equal to $\phi_{12}$ because of $\widetilde{\Tt}(\tilde e_{\{1,2\}})=\phi_{12}$.
-The amount of spectrum per unit area that crosses an arbitrary energy level during the adiabatic cycle is $(\Mm_+ - \Mm_-) \phi_{12}$, where $\Mm_\pm$ counts the number of times a Landau band crosses the energy level from below/above during the cycle.
+\proof We know that boundary spectrum consists of Landau levels in the presence of a magnetic field perpendicular to the surface.
+Each Landau level carries an electron density equal to $\phi_{12}$ because $\widetilde{\Tt}(\tilde e_{\{1,2\}})=\phi_{12}$.
+The amount of spectrum per unit area that crosses an arbitrary but fixed energy level during the adiabatic cycle is $(\Mm_+ - \Mm_-) \phi_{12}$, where $\Mm_\pm$ counts the number of times a Landau band crosses that energy level from below/above during the cycle.
 Since the quadratic Landau bands, {\it i.e.} those who originate and return to the same part of the bulk spectrum, do not contribute to the difference $\Mm_+ - \Mm_-$, the statement follows.

-In the case when the system is a trivial/topological insulator at $t=0/\pi$, ${\rm Ch}_{\{0,1,2,3,4\}}(\bm p_G)$ is necessarily an odd integer.
-In Fig.~\ref{Fig:SpecFlow1}(b) we assume ${\rm Ch}_{\{0,1,2,3,4\}}(\bm p_G)=1$.
-The first thing to notice is the trajectory of the middle Landau level which is connected to the first band below and above.
-In fact, all the Landau bands in the picture are connected into one single band that flows from ${\rm Spec}_-(\bm h)$ to ${\rm Spec}_+(\bm h)$.
-For the reader's convenient, we show in Fig.~\ref{Fig:SpecFlow1}(b) an energy level and a count of $\Mm_\pm$.
-No matter where we place this energy level, the difference $\Mm_+ - \Mm_-$ will always equal to 1.
+The $\ZM_2$ topological invariant classifying the TRS-stabilized topological insulators can be defined as $\Delta \alpha_{\rm ME} \, {\rm mod}\, 2$, where the change $\Delta$ is with respect to any closed, TRS-respecting adiabatic path that connects the insulator with a standard trivial reference \cite{LP}.
+Hence, when the physical adiabatic cycle considered in our work connects a trivial insulator ($t=0$) and a topological TRS-stabilized insulator ($t=\pi$), ${\rm Ch}_{\{0,1,2,3,4\}}(\bm p_{\bm G})$ is necessarily an odd integer.
+Fig.~\ref{Fig:SpecFlow1} illustrates a possible spectral flow for such a case.
+It is tailored to the simplest case possible, where the gap of the surface spectrum closes only for the TRS-stabilized topological phase.
+Furthermore, it is assumed in Fig.~\ref{Fig:SpecFlow1} that the gapless topological surface spectrum displays a single Dirac singularity and ${\rm Ch}_{\{0,1,2,3,4\}}(\bm p_{\bm G})=-1$.
+Then, in the absence of a magnetic field, the flow of the spectrum should look as in Fig.~\ref{Fig:SpecFlow1}(a) and, when a small magnetic field is turned on perpendicular to the surface, the flow should look as in Fig.~\ref{Fig:SpecFlow1}(b).
+The first thing to notice in this figure is the distinct trajectory of the middle Landau level and how it connects to the Landau bands immediately below and above.
+We refer to such Landau bands as a chiral Landau bands.
+In fact, all Landau bands shown in Fig.~\ref{Fig:SpecFlow1}(b) are connected into one single Landau band that flows from ${\rm Spec}_-(\bm h)$ to ${\rm Spec}_+(\bm h)$.
+For the reader's convenience, we show in Fig.~\ref{Fig:SpecFlow1}(b) an energy level and a count of $\Mm_\pm$.
+As one can see, no matter where we place this energy level, the difference $\Mm_+ - \Mm_-$ will always be 1 in this particular case.